How do the residents of Whittier, Alaska live and — perhaps more intriguingly — why do they choose to live this way?

 If you have to go to the grocery store, the post office, the laundromat, or even the hospital or the police station, chances are that any one of those trips will involve a car, train, bus or bike ride.

 But if you’re a resident of Whittier, Alaska, not just one of those trips, but all of them can be done in a very short walk that doesn’t even take you outdoors.

 That’s because this peculiar town on Alaska’s southern coast is so remote and so constantly battered by inclement weather that almost the entire city — its residences, business, and public services — exists under one roof.

-Although it sits just 60 miles southeast of the Alaskan capital of Anchorage, Whittier is a world away, a remote outpost enveloped by mountains on one side and ocean on the other.
+Although it sits just 60 miles southeast of Anchorage, Whittier is a world away, a remote outpost enveloped by mountains on one side and ocean on the other.